twitchvodsarchive/ArchiveYoutubeStream/README.md

 Q: Is all the config list above all needs to be edit?

-A: Yes,It is very important all of the list above
+A: Yes,It is very important edit all of the list above

 Q: What is your channel?

-A: I have two active channel (PLEASE SUB THX) https://www.youtube.com/@ArchiveTwitchVods https://www.youtube.com/@FubukiArchive
+A: I have two active channel (PLEASE SUB THX)

+https://www.youtube.com/@ArchiveTwitchVods

+https://www.youtube.com/@FubukiArchive

 # Contact